Introduction to Finite Element Methods: Generalized Galerkin approach

 \chapter{Generalized Galerkin approach}

-The results of the preceding chapters depended on the conformity of the Galerkin approach: The discrete problem is obtained by restricting the continuous problem to suitable subspaces.
-This is too restrictive for many applications beyond standard second order elliptic problems, where it would be necessary to consider \begin{itemize} \item \emph{Petrov--Galerkin} approaches: The function $u$ satisfying $a(u,v)$ for all $v\in V$ is an element of $U\neq V$, \item \emph{non-conforming} approaches: The discrete spaces $U_h$ and $V_h$ are not subspaces of $U$ and $V$, respectively, \item \emph{non-consistent} approaches: The discrete problem involves a bilinear form $a_h \neq a$ (and $a_h$ might not be well-defined for all $u\in U$). \end{itemize} We thus need a more general framework that covers these cases as well.
+The results of the preceding chapters depended on the conformity of the Galerkin approach: the discrete problem is obtained by restricting the continuous problem to suitable subspaces.
+This is too restrictive for many applications beyond standard second order elliptic problems, where it would be necessary to consider \begin{itemize} \item \emph{Petrov--Galerkin} approaches, where the function $u$ satisfying $a(u,v)$ for all $v\in V$ is an element of $U\neq V$; \item \emph{non-conforming} approaches, where the discrete spaces $U_h$ and $V_h$ are not subspaces of $U$ and $V$, respectively; and \item \emph{non-consistent} approaches, where the discrete problem involves a bilinear form $a_h \neq a$ (and $a_h$ might not be well-defined for all $u\in U$). \end{itemize} We thus need a more general framework that covers these cases as well.
 Let $U$, $V$ be Banach spaces, where $V$ is reflexive, and let $U^*$, $V^*$ denote their topological duals.
 Given a bilinear form $a:U\times V\to\R$ and a continuous linear functional $F\in V^*$, we are looking for $u\in U$ satisfying

 The following generalization of the Lax--Milgram theorem gives sufficient (and, as can be shown, necessary) conditions for the well-posedness of \eqref{eq:gen_galerkin}. \begin{theorem}[Banach--Ne\v{c}as--Babu\v{s}ka] Let $U$ and $V$ be Banach spaces and $V$ be reflexive.
-Let a bilinear form $a: U\times V\to\R$ and a linear functional $F:V\to\R$ be given satisfying the following assumptions: \begin{enumerate}[(i)] \item\emph{Inf-sup-condition}: There exists a $c_1>0$ such that
+Let a bilinear form $a: U\times V\to\R$ and a linear functional $F:V\to\R$ be given satisfying the following assumptions: \begin{enumerate}[(i)] \item\emph{Inf--sup condition}: there exists a $c_1>0$ such that

-\item\emph{Continuity}: There exist $c_2,c_3$ such that
+\item\emph{Continuity}: there exist $c_2,c_3$ such that

-for all $u\in U$, $v\in V$. \item\emph{Injectivity}: For any $v\in V$,
+for all $u\in U$, $v\in V$. \item\emph{Injectivity}: for any $v\in V$,